Often moving in free time, Shiki is a fine listen for avant-garde music lovers.

 Satoko Fujii has been in the world of avant-garde music for over 20 years and has toured Berlin and Japan.
 In 2013, Fujii teamed with bassist Todd Nicholson and drummer Takashi Itani.
 The group released their debut recording, Spring Storm, that same year.

-Prominent on the new album Shiki is inventive instrumentation, lazy woodwinds, and lackadaisical drums.
-It is an album that boasts clever themes and new ideas.
+Prominent in the new album, Shiki is inventive instrumentation, lazy woodwinds, and lackadaisical drums.
+It’s an album that boasts clever themes and new ideas.
 Harmony lines are challenging, making for an avant-garde listen for a niche audience.
 The surprise of vocals on the last track is welcome.

 “Gen Himmel” is about six and a half minutes long.
 It features more woozy, brass instruments.
 Drums trail and lazy cymbals crash as new harmonies attempt to gain in prominence.
 There are plenty of bold dynamics in the track.
 As the song progresses in free time, it offers new themes for the listener.